“People seldom refuse help, if one offers it in the right way.” — A. C. Benson.

 - Specific: “Good effort but there are some things which can be improved – namely, (a) the formatting and (b) the report conclusions.
 The formatting is not standardized – there are some parts that uses Arial and other parts that use Times New Roman.
 In a formal report, it is best to standardize the font.
 For the report conclusions, the ideas are good but they are too brief, especially ideas #1 and #3.
 The management would need more data to make their assessment.” — Great feedback that is specific.
 It tells the receiver the key problem areas, why they are problem areas, and specific incidences where they appear.

 Here’s how to make your feedback specific and hence actionable:

 - Focus more on objective points than subjective opinions.
 Just saying “I don’t like it” is not helpful.
 On the other hand, stating the specific things you do not like, is helpful.

 - Break your feedback down into key points.
 Don’t give your feedback as one big lump.
 Break it down into various key points, then give your feedback point by point.

 - Give specific examples of each point.
 What are the exact situations or examples where the person exhibits the behaviors you highlighted in #2?
 Point them out.
 There is no need to highlight every single example – just pointing out 1-2 key examples per point will be sufficient.
-The intention here is to (a) bring the person’s awareness to things which he/she may be oblivious about (b) illustrate what you mean.
+The intention here is to (a) bring the person’s awareness to things which he/she may be oblivious about and (b) illustrate what you mean.

-4. Comment on things which can be actioned upon
+4. Comment on things that are actionable

 Knowing what’s actionable and unactionable requires you to be empathetic.
 Understand the person’s situation and his/her objectives, then provide your critique based on that.